Effect of Pediatric Belt Cane on Number of Independent Steps taken by one-year-old girl with ONH

 Ambrose-Zaken, et al., (2019) found that wearing the belt cane promoted safe and independent mobility and positively impacted preschool learners’ gross motor skills.
 Children with MVI who wore their canes began walking with longer strides, narrower gaits, and faster paces.
 They had better posture and appeared more balanced.
 Their arms and hands naturally lowered to find the belt and their once rigid, clenched muscles relaxed.
 The purpose of this single-subject study was to observe and compare the number of steps walked by a one-year-old girl with optic nerve hypoplasia (ONH) resulting in MVI with and without the intervention of a pediatric belt cane.

 Baseline.
+A single-subject repeated measures design was used.
 The participant was videoed for six minutes in the family room of her home by her mother at fifteen months of age without a mobility device.

 Intervention.
 At sixteen months of age, the participant was provided a pediatric belt cane.
 She was observed at seventeen months of age walking in the local mall for six minutes.